arisaghafari/RL/README.md

 #RL
-Implementing simple snake game using Q-learning
+Implementing simple snake game using Q-learning for AI course